Voices for Health Equity 2.0

 Dialogue Session

-After the presentations, we invite all attendees into an inclusive, interactive space with discussion stations focused on various health equity themes to spark reflection and idea‑sharing.
+After the presentations, we invited all attendees into an inclusive, interactive space with discussion stations focused on various health equity themes to spark reflection and idea‑sharing.

 Evidence ≠ Policy: Why Evidence and Policy Part Ways in Controversial Health Issues